amirongit/notecode/django.md

 - [source](https://docs.djangoproject.com/en/6.1/)
 ### The Model Layer
 #### Models
-definitive source of information about relational data, inheriting `django.db.models.Model`.<br>
+models are definitive source of information about relational data, inheriting `django.db.models.Model`.<br>
 usually, each model represents a table & its attributes correspond to database columns.<br>
 `django.db.models.Model` class provides an automatically generated database access API.<br>
 the concrete name of the associated table for each model is derived from its metadata.